sudhakirang/GIT_INFO/README.md

 # GIT_INFO
-Frequently used GIT commands in my workflow with short descriptions and syntaxs
+Frequently used GIT commands in my workflow with short descriptions and syntaxes